05AnshulThakur/M1_TicTacToe_GAME/1_Requirements/README.md

 ![Description](https://github.com/ArnoldKevinDesouza/Tic-Tac-Toe/blob/main/6_Media/flow.png?raw=true)
 ### Explanation:
 * The game starts giving you three input options(1, 2, 3):
-    * 1 means you play using 'X'.
+    * 1 means you are playing with'X'.
-    * 2 means you play using 'O'.
+    * 2 means you are playing with 'O'.
     * 3 means you exit the game.
 * The game ends when:
-    * It is in a draw situation , i.e, a total of 9 moves have been completed and novody has won.
-    * You win.
+    * User wins.
     * The computer wins.
+    * It is in a draw situation , i.e, a total of 9 moves have been completed and none won.
 * The game continues in the beginning if the check for draw is false.
 * Then it checks if anyone has won yet.
 * If not, then it again checks if it is a draw situation.

-# Detail requirements
+# Detailed requirements
 ## High Level Requirements:
 | ID | Description |
 | ----- | ----- |